mateoglzc/docs-amazon/readme.md

 ### 19. Test Solution
 - ####  19.1 Objectives

+    Our main objective in this section is to assure that during the development cycle we do not encounter a critical system errors that forces us to redefine or redevelop any component as this will be a setback during the development stage, while also assuring the quality of our application.
+We intend to achive this by following the Testing Strategy and Testing Process Management defined below.

 - #### 19.2 Scope

     For this project we have identified a set of critical components that allows us to test the overall performance of the system.
 These components are directly tied to our functional requirements, and testing them is a necessary step in assuring the quality of our development.